1Password/scim-examples/azure-container-apps/ReadMe.md

 > [!NOTE]
 > If you don't have a Azure account, you can sign up for a free trial with starting credit: https://azure.microsoft.com/en-us/free/

-- [Azure CLI tool](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) with the ContainerApp Extension or access to the [Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/quickstart) if you'd like to deploy using the command line.

 ### In this folder

-- [`aca-op-scim-bridge.yaml`](./aca-op-scim-bridge.yaml): an Container App configuration file of a container app for the 1Password SCIM bridge.
+- [`aca-op-scim-bridge.yaml`](./aca-op-scim-bridge.yaml): a Container App configuration file for 1Password SCIM Bridge that you can use when you deploy via the command line.

 ## Step 1: Configure the `scimsession` credentials